codebar/tutorials/sql/solutions/lesson1.md

  WHERE country_of_residence >= 'UK';
 ```

-##  L1.4 Show the name and age of all the persons not living in their birth place.
+##  L1.4 Show the name and age of all the people not living in their birth place.

 ```SQL
 SELECT name, age